stanford-ssi/balloons/SSI-52/README.md

 # SSI HABEES:
 ###A modular flight controler with payload interface for high altitude balloons

+#Flight States:
+The avionics uses an Event Driven Programming model in order to clearly transition between states of opperation.

+#### States
+1. Pre-Launch
+ - 1a.
+Startup  initialization
+ - 1b.
+System verification
+2. Launch
+ - 2a.
+Liftoff
+ - 2b.
+Flight mode
+ - 2c.
+Apogee
+ - 2d.
+Descent

+#Code architecture:
+The avionics flight software opperates on a read-eval loop in order to change states and respond to its environment.

+#### Classes
+`Avionics` - Implimentation of flight controller.

+#### Files
+`main.cpp` - Start point of flight controller.
+`config.h` - Mission specific configuration values.

 #TODO:
 1. microSD data logging of both raw & calculated values.
 Log both data & operations (transmitting on rockblock, transmitting on APRS, cutting down, feeding WD, etc)
 2. Reading, Filtering, Error-Checking of Pressure & Temperature values for BMP280's